marcinstepienpython/project2/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project mainly from my own experience in using the Internet as a source of information for travel destination.